Periodic Reporting for period 2 - HUMA (HUMAN ADAPTATION TO DIFFERENT ALTITUDES THROUGH TIME AND CLIMATIC CHANGES)

 O.3: Builds an interpretative scheme to correlate the entire dataset and create a model of the human response at sudden climatic changes.

 O.3 has been fully achieved by creating an Excel worksheet that summarizes a series of published data on LSA sites across the Horn of Africa.
 The researcher has built a scheme for interpreting the LSA adaptation through the late Pleistocene/Mid-Holocene climatic shifts by considering topography, orography, environmental data, faunal remains, archaeobotanical remains, and material culture.
-The results will be presented at the 27th SAFA Meeting in Algarve, Portugal, at the end of July 2025.
+The results were presented at the 27th SAFA Meeting in Algarve, Portugal, at the end of July 2025.

 Training Objectives